Climate Change Preparedness in the North Program project descriptions 2024 to 2025

 Funding to conduct a Nunavut-wide climate change risk assessment (CCRA).
 A CCRA is necessary for Nunavut as climate-related risks and consequences have not yet been adequately studied.
 The Government of Nunavut's Climate Change Secretariat is intending to work with other Government of Nunavut departments, Inuit organizations, and community groups to conduct this project.

-Spence Bay Hunters & Trappers Organization Taloyoak
+Spence Bay Hunters & Trappers Organization /Taloyoak Umaruliririgut Association" Taloyoak

 NIQIHAQUT: Country Food Services, Monitoring, and Sustainable Harvest Planning Improving Food Access and Climate Resiliency in Taloyoak, Nunavut

-Funding to address the problem of country food access under climate change through the development of new country food services with the goal of improving food access for all.
+Funding to address the problem of country food access under climate change through the development of new country food services with the goal of improving food access.
 A Sustainable Harvest Plan based off traditional values and monitoring data will be developed to ensure the sustainability of access to country foods.
 The project will also create training opportunities through intergenerational exchanges to pass on knowledge on sustainable harvesting.
-Niqihaqut will result in an adaptive country food-based economy anchored in the sustainable harvesting of wildlife and will contribute to the community’s health and well-being for generations to come.
+Niqihaqut will result in an adaptive country food-based economy anchored in the sustainable harvesting of wildlife and will contribute to the community's health and well-being for generations to come.

 $481,297.00